AEP Staff & Contact

 When will I learn more information about my study group?

-You will learn more information about your Criminal Law Study Group discussions during the Intro to AEP session.
+You will learn more information about your study group discussions after classes have started.

 What can I discuss with the AEP Assistant Dean?

 Some topics that you may want to discuss are: LASSI results, individualized study strategies, outlining, exam prep, exam-writing skills, time-management tips, grade follow-up, stress management and any other related topics.